 Salad dressing is a staple you might want to consider making from scratch.
-It’s easy to make, and there are no preservatives or sugar in it.
-Once you start making your own, it will become second nature to you.
-I always make a double batch, so I have enough to get through the week.
+It’s easy to make and nice to have readily available, there are no preservatives or sugar in it, it doubles as a last-minute chicken, pork tenderloin, or steak marinade, and as long as you keep olive oil, red wine vinegar, garlic pepper, and salt in the cupboard you’ll never run out.
+Once you start making your own, it will become second nature to keep the vinaigrette bottle full.

 Mix all ingredients together and shake.
-Store at room temperature in a bottle with a covered spout.
-I usually eyeball the vinegar and oil — one-third vinegar to two-thirds oil, but I always use a measuring spoon to measure the salt and garlic pepper.
+Store at room temperature.
+When measuring, I eyeball the vinegar and oil — one-third vinegar to two-thirds oil — and use a measuring spoon for the salt and garlic pepper.
 I’ve been making this salad dressing for 20 years.
-I had no idea my kids had even noticed.
+I had no idea my kids had noticed.

 The key ingredient is McCormick’s California Style Garlic Pepper with Red Bell and Black Pepper.
 I prefer garlic pepper to garlic salt because I have more control over the amount of salt since I can see the pepper to garlic ratio.
 You can’t say that about garlic salt.
-I also use garlic pepper in marinades, rubs and as a prime seasoning ingredient in roasted vegetables.
-True confession: I travel with it on vacations where I know I will be cooking some of the meals.
+I also use garlic pepper in marinades, rubs, and as a prime seasoning ingredient for roasted vegetables.
+It’s how I push the easy button when making dinner day in and day out.
+True confession: I travel with it on vacations when I know I will be cooking.

 P.S.
-I have searched for years for a better drip-free salad dressing bottle than my 15-year-old Tupperware jar on the left in the picture above.
-I finally found one I like at Crate and Barrel.
-I noticed Target sells it, as well.
-It’s made by OXO and holds one and a half cups of dressing.
+I have searched for years for a better drip-free salad dressing bottle than my 15-year-old Tupperware jar (on the left, in the first photo).
+I finally found one I like.
+It’s made by OXO.

 LET’S STAY CONNECTED!